ietf-wg-cellar/ebml-specification/specification.markdown

 ### \<extension> Element

- The `<extension>` element provides an unconstained element to contain information about the associated EBML `<element>` which is undefined by this document but MAY be defined by the associated EBML Document Type.
+ The `<extension>` element provides an unconstrained element to contain information about the associated EBML `<element>` which is undefined by this document but MAY be defined by the associated EBML Document Type.
 The `<extension>` element MUST contain a `type` attribute and also MAY contain any other attribute or sub-element as long as the EBML Schema remains as a well-formed XML Document.
 All `<extension>` elements MUST be sub-elements of the `<element>`.

 ### \<extension> Attributes